TeX-Live/texlive-source/libs/graphite-engine/test/fonterrors/readme.txt

 This directory constains a set of fonts that have been deliberately corrupted in order to test Graphite's error recovery capabilities.

-The "correct" behavior of the font is that vowel are rendered as lowercase, consonants as uppercase, and digits are raised vertically.
+The "correct" behavior of the font is that vowels are rendered as lowercase, consonants as uppercase, and digits are raised vertically.
 For some of the fonts, recovery will be adequate to show some smart behaviors; for others the engine will revert to pure dumb rendering.

 * GrErr BadGloc - errBadGloc.ttf